deweysasser/ecs-template/README.md

 ### Private Docker Repositories

-The host management task (defined in `ecs-cluster.cf`) runs a `docker login` proxy.
-Create a file with appropriate login credentials for each private repository that you want the host to access in `/cluster/docker-login`. `docker login` will be automatically run with each line of the file.
+The host management task (defined in [`ecs-cluster.cf`](ecs-cluster.cf) runs a `docker login` agent.

+Create a file named `/cluster/docker-login/login.txt` with each line containing a `docker login` command line with appropriate login credentials. `docker login` will be automatically run with each line of the file.

 An example file might be: